hpc/charliecloud/doc/faq.rst

   1. Use a different filesystem mounted :code:`exec` (i.e., the opposite of :code:`noexec` and typically the default).

-  2. Change the mount options for the filesystem.
+  2. Change the mount options for the filesystem (e.g., update :code:`/etc/fstab` or remount with :code:`exec`).

   3. Use SquashFS format images (only for images exported from Charliecloud's storage directory).